 Opportunities After Residency

-Mercy operates Iowa’s most extensive primary care practice system and is a member of Mercy Health Network.
-This strong network–comprised of 11 owned hospitals, 28 affiliated or managed hospitals and 144 physician clinics–provides opportunities for graduates to pursue their desired avenues in internal medicine — from practicing with an established hospital or clinic to launching a practice in an urban or rural environment.
+Mercy operates Iowa’s most extensive primary care practice system and is a member of Mercy Health Network (MHN).
+This strong network–comprised of 11 owned hospitals, 26 affiliated or managed hospitals and 142 physician clinics.
+This provides opportunities for graduates to pursue their desired avenues in internal medicine — from practicing with an established hospital or clinic to launching a practice in an urban or rural environment.